foxanthony1/ChaosQuest/README.md

 Q: Is ChaosQuest a "hardcore" pack?

-A: You're more than encouraged to play it in hardcore mode if you like, but it's nowhere near as difficult as Blood 'N Bones or Madpack 2.
+A: It's a great pack to play in hardcore modee, but it's nowhere near as difficult as Blood 'N Bones or Madpack 2.
 It's an adventure, like the Final Fantasy games.

 Q: Lycanites mobs are scary!